 It was only after moving to New York city where street art was becoming a cultural phenomenon that she found her niche in the art world: “The idea of creating art that was just for the street was really interesting.”

 Her first piece was a large painting of a rat she put up one night with a friend; by the morning, blogs and photographers had written about and captured the piece.
 The large-scale exposure and response that street art garners ignited Elle’s interest in this medium.
 “I like that the public, who don’t necessarily go to a gallery, can understand or feel like they can partake in art and enjoy it without feeling like, ‘Oh I don’t know about art, so I don’t go to galleries.’
 It brings art to the public, and I think that’s really cool.”
 Other artists were even pasting other images next to hers, small animals talking to her rat, for example.

 She said this sparked an immediate and headlong dive into the world of graffiti and street art.
 She got really into “graffitiing” and “fire extinguishing” and discovered a camaraderie in NYC around these urban art forms.
 People would yell, “Elle, props!” to her as she worked, and there was a whole culture of “everyone sees your spots, and you’re excited!”

 Elle Rebels with Illegal Street Art

 “Then, my interest shifted, and I started doing my first legal walls, and I could actually sit there and work on a piece.
-It was the first time I was able to actually to learn how use spray paint and actually use it like a tool to create art, and that was really interesting to me.
+It was the first time I was able to actually to learn how to use spraypaint and actually use it like a tool to create art, and that was really interesting to me.
 You know, because it is such an incredible tool.
-There’s so many possibilities with it, and you can do just about anything with it.
+There are so many possibilities with it, and you can do just about anything with it.
 And that’s what I’m still really really interested in and fascinated by.”

 Art as a Career